Voting myths explained and busted!

 ...I don’t care about the Elections

-Do you care about your University experience, your education, volunteering in the local community, a Club or a Society, the feedback you get on your course, what is sold in the Village Shop or Ground Cafe, how our diverse communities are represented on campus and the curriculum decolonised, how societies are run....
+Do you care about your University experience, your education, volunteering in the local community, a Club or a Society, the feedback you get on your course, what is sold in the Village Shop, Ground Cafe or The Griff, how our diverse communities are represented on campus and the curriculum decolonised, how societies are run....

 ...I don’t even know what the Students’ Union does